 The COVID-19 SYLLABUS STATEMENTS is a supplement to the templates with guidelines from the Provost that pay special attention to procedures and resources relevant to instruction during the COVID-19 pandemic.
 Please consider adding these elements to your syllabus this year.

-A research article by R. Gurung and N. Galardi published on February 11, 2021, in Teaching of Psychology, examines factors affecting student help-seeking behaviors in the classroom.
+A research article by Gurung and Galardi (2021) examined factors affecting student help-seeking behaviors in the classroom.
 Findings show that both the tone of the syllabus (warm tone) and the presence of statements normalizing help-seeking behavior (mental health statements) can reduce stigma and positively influence students’ intentions to ask instructors for help with wellness and academic success.